Platform Compatibility

 Once installed, the plugin adds an LCC Module to the Revit Add-ins tab.
 The primary workflow is: import an LCC model via the LCC Project Wizard, view it in the LCC Viewer panel embedded in Revit, then use the Modeling Tools or 2D Canvas to generate Revit elements from the scan data.

 The LCC for BIM plugin requires Revit 2025 or 2026.
-This is confirmed in the LCC for BIM User Manual v1.1.0 (October 2025).
+Confirmed in the LCC for BIM User Manual v1.1.0 (October 2025).
 If the project requires Revit 2024 or earlier, use the LixelStudio point cloud pipeline with an RCP or E57 export instead.
+There is no workaround for older Revit versions with the LCC plugin.

 Third-Party Platform Support